RoelofSetsFire/data-processing-1/13 Design/10 Design 1/10 Design.md

 ## PART 3 - Group Reflection
 Time: ~60 minutes, or as long as you like.
 Take your analysis and ideas and discuss your priorities and all your designs.
-Can you find a consensus which visulisation is the best?
+Can you find a consensus which visualization is the best?
 Come up with one visualization that you agree is ideal.